Andrew-code2020/ms3onlinecookbook/README.md

 The problem that we are trying to solve is that current Temple Lean members are trying to eat the right food and drink to back up their work in the gym but they get conflicting advice online when they do research or when they chat with friends and family.
-They lack a social support network to encourage them to eat the best quality food into their lifestyle.
+They lack a social support network to encourage them to eat the best quality recipes in their daily lives.
 We set out to bring Temple Lean gym members into a community of their peers that contained the best advice on recipes to help them get the most quality from of their gym membership at Temple Lean gym.
 The above named recipe categories are four strategically valuable markets.
 They are how people understand recipes at a glance.
 We have designed the website to offer bitesize information on the best quality recipes in these four categories.
-The success of this website is that the user is able to locate the type of recipe they want quickly and easily without having to sift through the large amount conflicting information in other areas offering the web.
+The success of this website is that the user is able to locate the type of recipe they want quickly and easily without having to sift through the large amount of conflicting information in other areas on the web.

 Further success will be measured by the number of Temple Lean members who sign up to the Temple Lean Recipes website, create and share their own recipes, update their recipes and delete recipes they no longer find useful.